The Feedback Capacity of Noisy Output is the STate (NOST) Channels: Examples

+The case where $s_i=y_i$ is trivially a special case of Setting I. As explained after Theorem \ref{theorem:cap}, Setting I can also be formulated with the channel state $y'$ and therefore, operationally, both settings are equivalent.
+In \cite{chen2005capacity}, the special case $s_i=y_i$ was studied, but Theorem \ref{theorem:cap} generalizes their result by relaxing the assumption in \cite{chen2005capacity}.
+In particular, \cite{chen2005capacity} shows that the capacity expression is the one in Theorem \ref{theorem:cap} but subject to \emph{strong irreducibility} and \emph{strong aperiodicity} \cite[Defs.
+2,4]{chen2005capacity}\footnote{More accurately, \cite{chen2005capacity} also assumed an additional, unnecessary condition (\cite[Def.~6]{chen2005capacity}) just for simplifying the proof, as it was remarked there that it was not crucial for the feedback capacity theorem.}.
+Our derivations do not require any aperiodicity assumption, and the strong irreducibility is also relaxed: recall that by \eqref{eq:Qij}, our connectivity condition holds if and only if

+The strong irreducibility in \cite[Def.~2]{chen2005capacity} can be written similarly by changing the maximum in \eqref{eq:Qij} to a minimum.
+In words, strong irreducibility requires irreducibility (in the usual sense) of the output Markov process $\{Y_i| i=0,1,\dots \}$ with respect to \textit{all} input distributions, while Definition \ref{definition:connceted} only requires the \textit{existence} of an input distribution that induces a path (a positive probability) between any two channel outputs.
+We proceed to show the significance of this relaxation via the following Example a), then we provide Example b) of a periodic, connected NOST channel.
-The POST$(\alpha)$ channel studied in \cite{POSTchannel} is a simple, yet representative, example of a FSC.
-The alphabets $\cX,\cY,\cS$ are all binary, and the channel output depends on the input and the channel state as shown on the left-hand side of Fig. \ref{fig:ZS-channel}.

-Specifically, if the input and the channel state are equal, the channel output is equal to them, while otherwise it is a random instance.
-It is compelling that many channel instances like the trapdoor \cite{Permuter06_trapdoor_submit}, Ising \cite{Ising_channel} and POST($\alpha$) share the same channel characterization $Q(y|x,s')$.
-However, their feedback capacity is fundamentally different due to the channel state evolution.
-The state evolution of the POST($\alpha$) channel is implied by its name, "Previous Output is the STate (POST)" \cite{POSTchannel}, i.e., $s_i=y_i$; hence it is a special example of Setting I.
+\paragraph{The POST($\alpha$) channel} The POST$(\alpha)$ channel studied in \cite{POSTchannel} is a simple, yet representative, example of an FSC.
+The alphabets $\cX,\cY,\cS$ are all binary, and the channel output depends on the input and the channel state as shown on Fig. \ref{fig:ZS-channel}.
+Specifically, if the input and the channel state are equal, the channel output is equal to them, while otherwise it is a random instance due to parameter $\alpha \in [0,1]$.
+The state evolution of the POST($\alpha$) channel is implied by its name, "Previous Output is the STate (POST)" \cite{POSTchannel}, i.e., $s_i=y_i$.
+The POST($\alpha$) channel is not strongly irreducible under the definition of \cite[Def.~2]{chen2005capacity}, but is a connected NOST channel under Definition \ref{definition:connceted}, demonstrated as follows.
+For the POST($\alpha$) channel, Matrix $Q$ defined in \eqref{eq:Qij}, and Matrix $\tilde{Q}$ defined by replacing the maximum in \eqref{eq:Qij} with a minimum are, respectively,